Penalty-Based Feedback Control and Finite Element Analysis for the Stabilization of Nonlinear Reaction-Diffusion Equations: Introduction.

-A fundamental aspect of control theory is the stabilization of partial differential equations including parabolic type problem.
-The reaction-diffusion equation has various applications, including fluid flow, chemical reactions, and the evolution of biological patterns (see \cite{Gaten1996, MR2732467}, etc.).
+The reaction-diffusion equation \eqref{ch1} is used in the study of many applications for example in material science is the phase separation process, where \(y=y(t,x)\) is defined as the concentration of one of the possible phase \cite{MR3590173} and also see \cite{ CHAFEE1975111, SADAF2023107097, MR953967} for application.
+The controllers can be highly relevant within a reverse engineering approaches for such reaction-diffusion equation \cite{MR3590173}.
 The stabilization of reaction-diffusion systems has attracted significant attention in recent decades; see, for example, \cite{9304185, MR4077349, MR4020518, MR4721995, MR3762670} and references therein.
 The CI equation is sometimes referred to as the Allen-Cahn equation, the real Ginzburg-Landau equation, or the Newell-Whitehead equation \cite{Martin2023}.
-The stabilization of the reaction-diffusion equation with Dirichlet boundary control has been well studied; see, for example, \cite{19M1252235, 18M1213129, LHACHEMI2022109955}.
-Additionally, related works on stabilization with delay Dirichlet boundary control can be found in \cite{7426756, 9099005, 8392394}.
-Furthermore, the stabilization of this equation with respect to the other type of controls has been discussed in \cite{azouani2013feedback, yang2019asymptotic}.
+The stabilization of this type of equation with Dirichlet boundary control has been well studied; see, for example, \cite{19M1252235, 18M1213129, LHACHEMI2022109955}.
+Additionally, stabilization with state delay under Dirichlet boundary control, with Robin boundary conditions, and with delay in the Dirichlet boundary control can be found in \cite{7426756}, \cite{9099005}, and \cite{8392394}, respectively.
+Furthermore, the stabilization of this equation with distributed feedback control and Neumann boundary feedback control has been discussed in \cite{azouani2013feedback} and \cite{yang2019asymptotic}, respectively.